danielglennross/hapi-tracer/README.md

 ```

 ## Options
+`hapi` - to instrument hapi, require hapi and assign.

+`wreck` - to instrument wreck, require wreck and assign.

-`record` is a function that consumes a `trace` object.
+`record` - record is a function that consumes a `trace` object.
 Use this function to record the request trace.
 During a hapi request lifecycle - hapi middleware, methods and handlers are traced.
 Any http calls via wreck are also traced.
 ```javascript
 {